solidusio/solidus/guides/source/developers/calculators/promotion-calculators.html.md

 The [`Spree::Calculator::PercentOnLineItem` calculator][percent-on-line-item]
 provides a percentage-based discount for each applicable line item in an order.
-In the `solidus_backend` interface, this calculator is labeled "Percent Per Item".
+In the `solidus_admin` interface, this calculator is labeled "Percent Per Item".
 It has the following preference:

 - `percent`: The percentage discount that should be given to each applicable